Sober or Slammer | SCDPS Skip to main content

 The Official Web Site of the State of South Carolina

 Don’t drink and drive.
 You’ve heard this message from law enforcement hundreds of times, but has it really hit home?
 Nearly half of all fatal crashes in South Carolina involve an impaired driver.
 Too many people are still taking risks that lead to their own death or the loss of an innocent life nearly every day right here in our state.
-Sober or Slammer?
-It’s not just a campaign slogan.
-It’s life or death.
+Drinking and driving is a life-or-death choice.
 Before you make that choice, think about this: Who would you leave behind if you were killed in a drunk driving collision?
 Whose life would you selfishly take if you lived through the crash?
 If you survive, you’ll have plenty of time to think about your choice behind bars.
 Impaired drivers are on the radar of South Carolina law enforcement.
 More than 16,000 DUI arrests were made in South Carolina last year.
-So, which choice will you make when you drive … Sober or Slammer?

 The Facts About DUI